-In the view of Macarthur's Headmaster and School Council, professional learning is extremely important to the development and growth of all teachers and their learning.
+In the view of Macarthur's Headmaster and school council, professional learning is extremely important to the development and growth of all teachers and their learning.
 It is crucial teachers are modelling learning to students and keeping up to date with current research.
 Research demonstrates that quality teaching is the single biggest influence on educational outcomes.

-In 2023, seven (7) teachers become Experienced Teacher under the Association of Independent School's ISTAA Accreditation system.
-They moved from Band 2 to Band 3 under the Teaching Staff Agreement (MEA).
+In 2022, seven (7) teachers started the process of becoming Experienced Teachers under the Association of Independent School's ISTAA Accreditation system.
+They will complete this process in 2023.
+This will move these teachers from Band 2 to Band 3 under the Teacher's Staff Agreement (MEA).
 Macarthur has had two (2) Teachers move from Provisional to Proficient Teacher Band 2 under the Association of Independent School's ISTAA Accreditation system.